 It is important for teachers to project a professional image to students, parents and co-workers.
 Appropriate attire and grooming is one of the means of projecting a professional image.
 Teachers are expected to maintain conservative and professional attire and grooming when on duty.
 As professionals, teachers are expected to be aware of the standard to be maintained.
 As a minimal guide, teachers should not wear clothing which students would not be permitted to wear at school.
 The administration may establish more detailed guidelines for individual teachers should that be necessary.
 Teachers are requested to give a degree of attention to appearance and personal hygiene.
-Neatness in dress habits and hair care can be a determining influence on warrant such attire.
+Neatness in dress habits and hair care can be a determining influence on students.
+Blue jeans and tennis shoes are not acceptable unless the activities for that day warrant such attire.
 "Dress for success" does apply.
 Although there is no exact definition of what "professional" dress is, there should be a distinct difference between student dress and professional educator dress.
 When going to a meeting at ESU or other places as a school representative, please dress as you would if in attendance at school that day.
 Do not "dress down".